Lasers and 3D Measurement Systems Aid in Rail Inspection

 The pantograph is the part of the high-speed electric trains that comes into contact with overhead power lines.
 The contact surfaces need to be inspected while the train is in service and passing through an inspection point at high speeds.
 Typical inspections check for pantograph shape, integrity, geometry, existence of horns, wear, and other criteria.

-Tunnel monitoring and Inspection Systems
+Tunnel Monitoring and Inspection Systems

-Conventional tunnel inspection methods require traffic flow to be stopped and special vehicles are required for high-lift work, with the individuals visually inspecting the surfaces.
-The process is subjective, and the operators face very uncomfortable and even dangerous conditions such as dust environments, absence of light, or toxic substance exposure.
 Laser scanning is easily suited for railway inspection and monitoring tunnels.
 Problem detection in tunnels includes clearance profile, wall cracks, obstructions and integrity of electrical services.
 The use of 3D laser scanning for tunnel inspection can reduce costly tunnel closures.
 In addition to train mounted systems, autonomous vehicles and aerial vehicles image capture and inspection utilizing laser-based systems are possible and speed the process.

 Wheel Inspection